FreemindNation/odin-recipes/README.md

 This is my first Odin project.
-It is a recipes document consisting of just HTML code during which i intend on demonstrating all the skills i have learned so far including HTML boilerplate, different HTML elements and so on.
+It is a recipes website consisting of just HTML code(for now) during which i intend on demonstrating all the skills i have learned so far including HTML boilerplate, different HTML elements and so on.
+ I have created a main index page in the main odin recipes directory as well as a recipes directory which includes three different recipes pages all linked to the main index page.